tbuyus/EnglishPAbjad/README.md

 The Phonetic English [Abjad](http://en.wikipedia.org/wiki/Abjad) (eg. [Arabic](http://en.wikipedia.org/wiki/Arabic_Alphabet), [Hebrew](http://en.wikipedia.org/wiki/Arabic_Alphabet) -they have no vowels, they hav nuw vawlz, thy hv nw vwlz) is a proposal for an alternate English othography (spelling system).

 Technically, it is not a pure abjad as occaisonally some vowels are retained.
 This avoids having, some selected common words, collapsing into homographs (like the [textonyms](http://www.urbandictionary.com/define.php?term=textonym) - Her neighbours' noisey cock(/???/2625) kept disturbing her morning sleep.
-Or any Officer Crabtree-esq 'miscomunications'; a) [th brtsh erfs hv drpd thr bms on th wtrwks](http://www.youtube.com/watch?v=6DrAp5gzdqc); b) [.. undr th lmp pst thr ar tw tts](http://www.youtube.com/watch?v=zGNVU5ZjlgA)).
+Or any Officer Crabtree-esq 'miscommunications'; a) [th brtsh erfs hv drpd thr bms on th wtrwks](http://www.youtube.com/watch?v=6DrAp5gzdqc); b) [.. undr th lmp pst thr ar tw tts](http://www.youtube.com/watch?v=zGNVU5ZjlgA)).

 Additionally the English PAdjad diverges from a traditional abjad in one further respect: some common words are not only contracted by vowel removal, but also by abbrieviation to TLA (three letter acronymn) - eg. government -> gvt.